 Seek expert advice

-As training courses can sometimes run into the thousands of pounds, we recommend you also discuss any significant potential expenditure with your accountant first – to check whether or not the spending can be offset against your company’s tax bill.
+As training courses can sometimes cost thousands of pounds, we recommend you discuss any significant potential expenditure with your accountant first to check whether the spending can be offset against your company’s tax bill.

 Our Partner Accountants